Veterinary Care for Horses

 Lameness is more effectively treated with a specific diagnosis, pinpointing the precise location and severity of your animal's problem.

-Diagnostic testing for your horse may include diagnostic nerve or joint blocks, radiographs, ultrasound, arthroscopy or examination of blood, synovial fluid, and tissue samples.
+Diagnostic testing for your horse may include diagnostic nerve or joint blocks, radiographs, arthroscopy or examination of blood, synovial fluid, and tissue samples.

 Diagnostic Imaging

-Ultrasound and/or digital radiographs may be recommended if your horse is suffering from an injury or lameness issue.
+Diagnostic imaging may be recommended if your horse is suffering from an injury or lameness issue.
 These tests help your vet form a clear understanding of the issue in order to provide you with an accurate diagnosis.

-• Equine Mobile Services
+Equine Mobile Services